Aeolian Quartet: Activities

 Between 1966 and 1973 the Quartet toured Canada, the United States, Mexico and Australia.
-By 1973 they had completed 33 concerts in Central and South America and the Caribbean, including a performance of Haydn Quartets at the Colon in Buenos Aires. their schedule also included Amsterdam and Brussels, and the Far East.
-In 1973-4 they were making tours of Spain, the Middle East and Belgium, with other recitals in Italy and Portugal.
+By 1973 they had completed 33 concerts in Central and South America and the Caribbean, including a performance of Haydn quartets at the Teatro Colón in Buenos Aires.
+Their schedule also included Amsterdam and Brussels, and the Far East.
+In 1973–74 they were making tours of Spain, the Middle East and Belgium, with other recitals in Italy and Portugal.
 There were important appearances at the Edinburgh Festival in 1970 and 1972.
 In 1977 they planned to tour Australia and New Zealand with Kenneth Essex (viola), with whom they recorded Mozart's viola quintets.
 They held an international summer school in northern Italy, and established a similar course for chamber music players at the 1976 York Festival.

-During the early 1970s they maintained a busy schedule in the UK, including appearances at Universities for concerts or master-classes.
-They were awarded Honorary Degrees at the University of Newcastle-upon-Tyne in 1970, and were also connected with the University of Reading and the University of East Anglia.
+During the early 1970s they maintained a busy schedule in the UK, including appearances at universities for concerts or master classes.
+They were awarded honorary degrees at the University of Newcastle-upon-Tyne in 1970, and were also connected with the University of Reading and the University of East Anglia.
 They gave regular broadcasts on the BBC.
-In 1973–76 they were engaged on a recording project for Argo Records (UK) (a limb of Decca), to record the complete Haydn quartets using a new edition by H.C.
-Robbins Landon.
+From 1973 to 1976 they were engaged on a recording project for Argo Records (UK) (a limb of Decca), to record the complete Haydn quartets using a new edition by H. C. Robbins Landon.
 This was the first fully complete recording.

-The Quartet broke new ground with a televised performance of all Beethoven's Late Quartets for BBC 2 Television channel, broadcast on five consecutive nights in March 1975, and afterwards repeated in other countries.
+The Quartet broke new ground with a televised performance of all Beethoven's late quartets for the BBC Two television channel, broadcast on five consecutive nights in March 1975, and afterwards repeated in other countries.
 They also recorded the theme-tune for the well-known BBC comedy Fawlty Towers, first broadcast in 1975.